 How Deep Should Fence Posts Be in Ohio?

-- Southwest Ohio (Cincinnati area): 28–32 inches.
-The warmest region in the state, but frost still reaches considerably deep.
+- Southwest Ohio (Cincinnati area): 28–32 inches — the warmest region, but still significant frost depth

-Your posts must extend below these depths to sit on stable, permanently frozen soil.
-Even if your frost line is listed as 36 inches, going 42 inches is a wise investment.
+Your posts must extend below these depths to sit on stable, frost-protected soil.
+If your regional frost line is listed at 36 inches, going to 42 inches is a smart margin.

 | Fence Height | Minimum Post Length | Minimum Burial Depth (Ohio) | Recommended Post Length (Ohio) | Recommended Burial Depth (Ohio) |